Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

   ![](images/Solution_Context.png)

-The Azure blueprint solution is intended to simplify azure adoption, showcase commonly used reference architecture, and teach how to deploy a secure and compliant PaaS solution for customer considering the complexities of storing sensitive payment card, or health related data.
+The Azure blueprint solution is intended to simplify azure adoption, showcase commonly used reference architecture, and teach how to deploy a secure and compliant PaaS solution for customer considering the complexities of storing sensitive payment card related data.
 The solution joint developed with Avyan consulting (Microsoft MVP partner) was designed to illustrate an end to end solution that can satisfy the needs in organizations that maybe looking for a cloud solution to reduce the burden, or cost of deployment.
 This solution enables the ability to: